SagevdBrand/Master-thesis/README.md

 ├── LICENSE.md              <- License for my project (RO)
 ├── README.md               <- The document you are reading right now (RO) ├── requirements.txt        <- Which packages are needed to run the scripts?
-(RO) ├── bin                     <- Compiled and external code, ignored by git (PG) │   └── external            <- Any external source code, ignored by git (RO) ├── config                  <- Configuration files (HW) ├── data                    <- All project data, ignored by git │   ├── simulation data     <- Folder where the simulated data is temporarily
+(RO) ├── config                  <- Configuration files (HW) ├── data                    <- All project data, ignored by git │   └── simulation settings <- The simulation studies as defined in the thesis (RO) ├── docs                    <- Documentation notebook for users (HW) │   ├── manuscript          <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports
-|   |                          stored for each run per study (PG)
-│   ├── simulation settings <- The simulation studies as defined in the thesis methods (RO) │   └── validation data     <- Folder where the simulated validation data is temporarily
-|                              stored for each run (PG)
-├── docs                    <- Documentation notebook for users (HW) │   ├── manuscript          <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
-│   └── reports